 Be prepared for the GAL to inquire about the following:

-At the close of your first meeting, the GAL might also ask you to gather specific documents or information.
+At the close of your first meeting, the GAL might also ask you to gather specific documentation or information.
 If so, you should cooperate with your attorney to ensure the GAL gets everything he or she needs.
 The GAL might also ask you to sign authorizations that will allow them to gather information or records directly from the source.
-If this is the case, you can consult with your attorney, but generally you will want to cooperate with the GAL’s requests.
+If this is the case, you can consult with your attorney, but generally, you will want to cooperate with the GAL’s requests.
+Understanding your legal authority and privacy concerns is important, but cooperation typically serves your best interests.

 In general, here are some tips to consider regarding the GAL’s home visit: